Train hard and win easily; it’s time to prepare for the new season.

 Sarum Sports Injury Clinic

 A clinic dedicated to sports injuries and where we assess your injury before establishing a treatment plan and providing you with exercises.
 Plus, give you advice on how to prevent further injury.
-Our experienced practitioners can provide a multidisciplinary approach to your treatment which might include acupuncture, strapping, massage and of course physio.
+Our experienced practitioners can offer a multidisciplinary approach to your treatment, which might include acupuncture, strapping, massage and of course physio.
 All under one roof, with free parking to make it that little bit easier to access.

-How to avoid sports injury
+How to train hard and avoid sports injuries:

-- Get coaching to improve technique
+1. Get coaching to improve technique

-- Do not push yourself beyond your current fitness level
+4. Do not push yourself beyond your current fitness level

-- Listen to your body, pain is a sign something is wrong
+5. Listen to your body, pain is a sign something is wrong